How to prove I am me: a digital way

 ✅ The result will be "Good signature" if the file is okay.

 ❯ gpg --verify IMPORTANT_FILE.txt.asc IMPORTANT_FILE.txt gpg: Signature made Mon Dec 13 10:51:27 2021 CST gpg: using RSA key 7CFC7C75071D126238C4743506AF0AE7B36D8DC2 gpg: Good signature from "WenxuanShi <firstname.lastname@example.org>" [ultimate] Primary key fingerprint: 59A4 998E 07C1 D6FB 2557 51CC A513 A02F DDFF 1598 Subkey fingerprint: 7CFC 7C75 071D 1262 38C4 7435 06AF 0AE7 B36D 8DC2

 ❌ The result will be "BAD signature" if the file is cracked.

 ❯ gpg --verify IMPORTANT_FILE.txt.asc IMPORTANT_FILE_CRACKED.txt gpg: Signature made Mon Dec 13 10:51:27 2021 CST gpg: using RSA key 7CFC7C75071D126238C4743506AF0AE7B36D8DC2 gpg: BAD signature from "WenxuanShi <email@example.com>" [ultimate]

-By the way, you should only trust the keys that is published officially.
-Like the one you get from my website.
-Chances were there that my website would been hacked.
-So you might want to double check web-archive if the fingerprint of my keys are replaced.
+By the way, you should only trust the keys that are published officially.
+Like the one that you get from my website.
+Chances were there that my website would be hacked.
+So you might want to double-check the web archive if the fingerprint of my keys is replaced.